ewuweblab/web-starter/README.md

 Starter (boilerplate) for all future projects.

 ## Why Does This Exist?
-* Don't with blank files
+* Don't start with nothing
 * Common boilerplate for web projects
 * I am a human being who makes mistakes